The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Filing for bankruptcy can be a last-resort option if you’re struggling financially.
-However, assets under your name, including your vehicle, might be impacted while you undergo bankruptcy.
+Filing for bankruptcy is a last-resort option when you’re struggling financially.
+Assets under your name, including your vehicle, might be impacted by the process.

-Unlike credit cards, many personal loans—including car loans—are secured debts.
-Secured loans require collateral.
-In the case of an auto loan, the collateral is the vehicle itself.
-When you default on this type of loan, lenders can legally repossess the collateral on the loan (i.e., your car).
+Unlike credit cards, car loans are secured debts.
+If you default on this type of loan, lenders can legally repossess the collateral on the loan — your car.

-But for many people, a car is essential, whether used to get to and from work or to care for an elderly parent.
-That’s why many there are several ways you can keep your car in bankruptcy.
+However, for many people, having a car is essential.
+Because of this, there are several ways you can keep your car if you file for bankruptcy.

 Options to deal with your car loan in bankruptcy

-There are a few options to consider if you have a pre-bankruptcy automobile loan with an outstanding balance.
+There are a few options to consider if you have a car loan with an outstanding balance and are pursuing bankruptcy.